Linaro/website/_posts/current/blog/2020-12-14-history-of-the-interconnect-framework.md

 ---
 layout: post
 title: History Of The Interconnect Framework
-description: "In this article we share more about the history behind the Interconnect Framework. "
+description: In this article, Georgi Djakov takes a detailed look at the history behind the Interconnect Framework.
+Read more on his findings here!
 date: 2020-12-22 04:28:00
 image: /assets/images/content/city.jpg
 tags: